Search Results: AJF Live

 On Offer

-December 2025, Part 2 Right now, we all could use a treat.
+March 2026, Part 1 Right now, we could all use a treat.
 It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
 Our bi-monthly On Offer series allows this extensive network of international galleries to showcase…

 Read More...